Ferrari Pinin: Collector ownership

 In the mid-1980s the Pinin was sold to Jacques Swaters, a Belgian racing driver turned businessman and car collector who formerly ran Ecurie Francorchamps, a prominent privateer Ferrari endurance and sportscar racing team, as well as a dealership, Garage Francorchamps.
 The Pinin was put on static display for many years in the basement of Garage Francorchamps' showroom.

 After being displayed at the 2005 Essen Motor Show to celebrate Pininfarina's 75th anniversary, the car was sold in 2008 by RM Auctions on behalf of Swaters for €176,000.
-The new owner send the Pinin to former Ferrari chief engineer Mauro Forghieri's firm Oral Engineering with the brief to make it a running vehicle.
+The new owner sent the Pinin to former Ferrari chief engineer Mauro Forghieri's firm Oral Engineering with the brief to make it a running vehicle.
 The Oral Engineering team made multiple modifications to the Pinin, installing a Tipo F102 B flat 12 engine from a Ferrari 512 BB as well as other components either taken from other Ferrari models or custom-made.
 In order to fit the engine, the chassis was modified and strengthened.
 The original engine mounts were moved up and forward.
 A gearbox and differential from a 400 GT were installed.
 A bespoke fuel tank and wiring loom were also commissioned.
 Although the car had front and rear double wishbone independent suspension from a 400 GT installed from the beginning, suspension modifications were required to make it road-usable, including adjustment of ground clearance and replacement of non-functional springs.
 The conversion process took approximately 1.5 years.

 The car first ran in March 2010, some 30 years after its first appearance.
 It was put up for sale later that year, but failed to make a reserve of €1 million.
 The car was put up for sale again by RM Auctions at their London sale on 26 October 2010, with a guide price of £480,000 – £550,000.

 The car was on display at the Museo Ferrari in 2012, as part of a show of Pininfarina's ten greatest designs.

-In July 2015, the Pinin was listed for sale on Hemmings.com with an asking price of $795,000 USD.
+In July 2015, the Pinin was listed for sale on Hemmings.com with an asking price of US$795,000.

 The car is currently owned by Ferrari collector Prof. Dr. Anthony Nobles in California.
 The car was displayed at The Quail Motorsports Gathering in August 2018.
 Nobles originally bid on the Pinin when it was sold at the Factory auction where he was outbid.
 He spent the next several years tracking down the car and acquired it in Maranello in 2017.
 The car is now in the Nobles Family Automotive Museum and makes the occasional drive down Pacific Coast Highway to Cars and Coffee.